CloudBindle/youxia/appendix_azure.md

 First, pick a managment tag for youxia.
 Pick one with only alphanumberic characters and dashes (the Azure metadata API cannot seem to handle underscores).

+**Make sure you do not actually name your launcher starting with the management tag, otherwise it may self-reap**

 ## Authentication

 The following pieces of information should be setup in your ~/.youxia/config file.